Criminal Violations Involving a Commercial Driver’s License

 Serious Traffic Violations with a CDL

-Traffic violation penalties are divided into 2 categories, Category I and Category II.
+Traffic violation penalties are divided into categories: Category I and II.
 Category II violations tend to be more serious and have more severe consequences.
 Because of the public safety implications of commercial driver’s license violations, criminal prosecutors tend to be unyielding.
 Judges seek to impose harsh penalties that will serve as a deterrent to other operators with a CDL.

 Category I Violations: